kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 say at least theoretically leaves you open to a lawsuit, probably a copyright lawsuit.

 Using the value of the software to the licensee to motivate compliance with conditions, even though the licensee paid nothing for the license, is the second great idea of open-source licensing.
-The last, not found in The MIT License, builds off license conditions: "Copyleft" licenses like the [GNU Public License][GPL 3.0] use license conditions to control how those making changes can license and distribute their changed versions.
+The last, not found in The MIT License, builds off license conditions:
+"Copyleft" licenses like the [GNU General Public License][GPL 3.0] use license conditions to control how those making changes can license and distribute their changed versions.

 ### Notice Condition